creative-connections/Bodylight-docs/tutorial/advanced11editor.md

 Click <button><i class="fa fa-plus"></i> Create new file</button> and enter name 'animation.md'.

+A sample content is filled in the new file.

 ## Add link to summary

 Click on `summary.md` file in the left project list panel and add a row linking to the `animation.md` file.
-E.g.
+So it may look like:
 ```markdown
   * [Introduction](#index.md)
   * [Animation](#animation.md)
 ```

-Do not forget the hash sign `#` before `animation.md` .
+Do not forget the hash sign `#` before `animation.md` in parenthesis.